BadKid90s/build-rainbond-project/README.md

 # build-rainbond-project
-This is a plugin for building Rainbond projects in IDEA. &lt;br>       It allows you to configure the API and Secret in the &lt;b>Settings&lt;/b> to build Rainbond projects. &lt;br>
+This is a plugin for building Rainbond projects in IDEA.
+It allows you to configure the API and Secret in the Settings to build Rainbond projects.